enkemmc/imdb_api/README.md

-client - html page for viewing data in the server
+client - html page for viewing data in the sql db via the server

 server - serves getAll function over tcp